ibm-cloud-docs/monitoring/agent/change_kube_agent.md

     Save the changes.
 Changes are applied automatically.

-## Editing the Kubernetes Sysdig agent configuration by using kubectl apply
+## Editing the Kubernetes monitoring agent configuration by using kubectl apply
 {: #change_kube_agent_edit_kube_agent_method2}

 Use this method if you have the configuration yaml files stored and managed in a source control system.

-Complete the following steps to edit a Kubernetes Sysdig agent configuration:
+Complete the following steps to edit a Kubernetes monitoring agent configuration:

 1. Get the latest copy of each file from the source controller.